 Nonetheless, the review recommended that pain relief should be provided for a minimum of one day after surgery.

 And one veterinary hospital recommended pain relief should be provided for twelve days to make sure no animals were unknowingly left in pain.

 The rate of long term lameness caused by declawing is low: less than 1% of studied procedures.

 Pros and cons of declawing cats: Surgical complications

-AVMA found that the rate of surgical complications reported after declawing varied widely between study groups, from 3% to 50%.
+Reports of surgical complications after declawing vary widely between study groups, from 3% to 50%.

 Approximately 3% of declawed cats experience claw regrowth, which can lead to abscess formation and pain.